 In the same vein, you can use Facebook cover videos showcase work previously done for clients, giving future clients a solid idea of what you can accomplish.
 This method is done particularly well by photographer Kim Winey, who also provides her contact numbers at the end of her Facebook video cover.

 Thank you to ~ Facebook for making page-header video options, and to Animoto for the inspiration to create this "digital busines card".
 "Le Potager" still has my heart! <3 Booking now through October.
 717-689-4433

 Posted by Kim Winey Photography on Thursday, June 22, 2017

 A Facebook cover video can also be used as a flashy resume, which is how top social marketer Mari Smith uses hers, demonstrating what she does and the results she achieves.
 Other accomplishments aside, if the “Queen of Facebook” uses the tool, it can’t be a bad approach.

-Testimonials presented through a Facebook cover video also provide potential clients insights into your work and accomplishments.
+Testimonials presented through a Facebook cover video also provide potential clients with insights into your work and accomplishments.
 Sometimes, they can give the little nudge needed to turn a loyal follower into a loyal client.
-In fact, this is the approach Jumper Media took on our Facebook page.
+In fact, this is the approach Jumper Media took on our Facebook page

 If you operate a physical business, a Facebook cover video might be the perfect opportunity to give prospective visitors a taste of what it would be like to come into your business.
 At least, that’s what Sacramento Natural Foods Co-op did.
 You can practically taste the delicious food on display.